-- c) A financial analysis of repayment ability based on historical financial statements if an existing business (including balance sheet with debt schedule and income statement) and/or tax returns and detailed projections, including the supporting assumptions.
+c) A financial analysis of repayment ability based on historical financial statements if an existing business (including balance sheet with debt schedule and income statement) and/or tax returns and detailed projections, including the supporting assumptions.
 Include:

 - i.
 Analysis of historical cash flow for existing businesses, that demonstrates total debt service coverage after the SBA loan;

 - ii.
 Calculation of operating cash flow (OCF) defined as earnings before interest, taxes, depreciation and amortization (EBITDA);

 - iii.
 Analysis must document additions and subtractions to cash flow such as the following:

 - (a) Unfunded capital expenditures;

 - (b) Non-recurring income;

 - (c) Expenses and distributions;

 - (d) Distributions for S-Corp taxes;

 - (e) Rent payments;

 - (f) Owner's Draw; and/or

 - (g) Global cash flow analysis that includes assessment of impact on cash flow to/from any affiliate business.

-- d) Debt service (DS) is defined as the future required principal and interest payments on all business debt inclusive of new SBA loan proceeds.
+d) Debt service (DS) is defined as the future required principal and interest payments on all business debt inclusive of new SBA loan proceeds.
 The small business applicant's debt service coverage ratio (OCF/DS) must be equal to or greater than 1.15 on a historical and/or projected cash flow basis:

-- e) For projected cash flows, the Lender should provide the calculation of debt service coverage using the definitions above, and provide analysis of the assumptions supporting the projected cash flow, such as:
+e) For projected cash flows, the Lender should provide the calculation of debt service coverage using the definitions above, and provide analysis of the assumptions supporting the projected cash flow, such as:

 - i. reason for reduced expense structure;

-- ii. reason for revenue growth, i.e.
+- ii. reason for revenue growth, i.e.new product lines, sales channels and new production facilities; and

-- iii. new product lines,

-- iv. sales channels, and

-- v. production facilities, and

-- vi. industry analysis.
+- iii. industry analysis.

-- f) Spread of pro-forma Business Balance Sheet (current business balance sheet adjusted for all changes in assets and liabilities as a result of the loan, other debt, any required equity injection and use of loan proceeds);
+f) Spread of pro-forma Business Balance Sheet (current business balance sheet adjusted for all changes in assets and liabilities as a result of the loan, other debt, any required equity injection and use of loan proceeds);

-- g) Ratio calculations (based on the pro-forma Balance Sheet and historical and projected Income Statements) for the following financial ratio benchmarks: Current Ratio, Debt/Tangible Net Worth, Debt Service Coverage, and any other ratios the

-lender considers significant for the business/industry (e.g., inventory turnover, receivables turnover, and payables turnover, etc.);
+g) Ratio calculations (based on the pro-forma Balance Sheet and historical and projected Income Statements) for the following financial ratio benchmarks: Current Ratio, Debt/Tangible Net Worth, Debt Service Coverage, and any other ratios the lender considers significant for the business/industry (e.g., inventory turnover, receivables turnover, and payables turnover, etc.); h) Analysis of working capital adequacy to support projected sales growth over the next 12 months;

-- h) Analysis of working capital adequacy to support projected sales growth over the next 12 months; - i) Collateral adequacy assessment (using market or net book value as defined in Section II. of this Chapter to offset risk of default; - j) Explanation of and justification for the refinancing of any debts as part of the loan request, particularly Same Institution Debt (SID), in accordance with the written analysis required in Chapter 2, Paragraph IV.E.5 of this Subpart.
-SID requires a transcript of the account for the prior 36 months or the life of the loan, whichever is less. - k) Analysis of credit, including lender's rationale for recommending approval.
-Include discussion and analysis of any: - i.
-Competition - ii.
-Seller financing; - iii.
-Stand-by agreements; - iv.
-90+day delinquencies; - v.
-Trade disputes and/or; - vi.
-Federal, State or local citations which would preclude the small business applicant from normal business operations. - l) For a change of ownership, discussion/analysis of the business valuation (based on generally accepted valuation methods used for the pertinent industry) used to support the purchase price.
-(See Paragraph II.C.5 of this chapter for business valuation requirements.); - m) Discussion of any liens, judgments or bankruptcy filings; and - n) Discussion of other relevant information (for example, if the application involves a franchise, lender must review the franchise agreement and all related documents including the franchise disclosure document and any credit information provided such as the number of failed franchisees and cash flow projections provided by the franchisor).
+i) Collateral adequacy assessment (using market or net book value as defined in Section II. of this Chapter to offset risk of default;

+j) Explanation of and justification for the refinancing of any debts as part of the loan request, particularly Same Institution Debt (SID), in accordance with the written analysis required in Chapter 2, Paragraph IV.E.4 of this Subpart.
+SID requires a transcript of the account for the prior 36 months or the life of the loan, whichever is less.

+k) Analysis of credit, including lender's rationale for recommending approval.
+Include discussion and analysis of any:

+- i.
+Competition

+- ii.
+Seller financing;

+- iii.
+Stand-by agreements;

+- iv.
+90+day delinquencies;

+- v.
+Trade disputes and/or;

+- vi.
+Federal, State or local citations which would preclude the small business applicant from normal business operations.

+I) For a change of ownership, discussion/analysis of the business appraisal (based on generally accepted valuation methods used for the pertinent industry) used to support the purchase price.
+(See Paragraph II.C.5 of this chapter for business appraisal requirements.);

+m) Discussion of any liens, judgments or bankruptcy filings; and n) Discussion of other relevant information (for example, if the application involves a franchise, lender must review the franchise agreement and all related documents including the franchise disclosure document and any credit information provided such as the number of failed franchisees and cash flow projections provided by the franchisor).